Kate Middleton debuts as Princess of Wales for state dinner in a tiara earlier worn by Princess Diana

 Story highlights

-According to reports, the stunning tiara is more than a century old and was originally commissioned from the jeweler Garrard by Queen Mary in either 1913 or 1914.
+According to reports, the stunning tiara is more than a century old and was originally commissioned from the jeweller Garrard by Queen Mary in either 1913 or 1914.

-According to reports, the stunning tiara is more than a century old and was originally commissioned from the jeweler Garrard by Queen Mary in either 1913 or 1914.
+According to reports, the stunning tiara is more than a century old and was originally commissioned from the jeweller Garrard by Queen Mary in either 1913 or 1914.

 For the evening, Princess Kate wore a white gown with an intricate design on the shoulders and Queen Mary's Lover's Knot tiara.
 For years, the tiara has been associated to the late Princess Diana.